oscarmorrison/open-git-in-web/README.md

 chmod 775 openGit
 ```

-Now all you need to do is go to a bitbucket hosted repo and type
+Now all you need to do is go to a bitbucket or github hosted repo and type
 ```
 openGit
 ```